SoftBankRoboticsTraining/pepper-chatbot-api/source/index.html.md

 <code>https://{YOUR-CHATBOT'S-ENDPOINT}</code>

+SEE CHATBOT SPECIFIC SETUP INSTRUCTIONS TO THE RIGHT →

 <aside class="notice">Authorization: Varies between chatbots, but typically requires your App ID and Password when configuring.
 We currently must work together with your   developers to set this up, but will soon provide a web interface for self service.</aside>